Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Ro-vibrational dynamics in lossy Fabry-Perot cavities

 Fig. \ref{fig:3} explores the ro-vibrational dynamics under different excitation frequencies indicated in Fig. \ref{fig:1}d.
-The lower polariton excitation exhibits the fastest relaxation of the electron excitation (panel (a)) and achieves the highest degree of alignment (panel (b)).
+The lower polariton excitation exhibits the fastest relaxation (panel (a)) and achieves the highest degree of alignment (panel (b)).
 At other frequencies, the population and alignment dynamics display highly complex time dependencies, with oscillations corresponding to both the vibrational period and Rabi cycling, due to strong coupling with the cavity mode.
 Intriguing dynamics is observed at $\Omega_3$ (green lines), where electronic relaxation is nearly halted between 400 fs and 800 fs.
-Additionally, short periods of halted electronic relaxation are clearly seen for the pump at $\Omega_1$ (red lines) and $\Omega_2$ (blue lines).
-We performed extensive numerical analysis across a wide range of pump frequencies and amplitudes and found that molecules in resonant cavities exhibit relaxation stabilization, while molecules in free space show a monotonic decay in both electronic excitation and alignment following the pump.
+Similar brief stabilization periods are also evident for pumps at $\Omega_1$ (red lines) and $\Omega_2$ (blue lines).
+Our extensive numerical analysis across various pump frequencies and amplitudes reveals that molecules in resonant cavities exhibit relaxation stabilization when excited at specific frequencies, while molecules in free space show monotonic decay in both electronic excitation and alignment following the pump.
+This stabilization is most pronounced when the pump frequency exceeds the 0-0 transition, as it excites a wavepacket comprising several ro-vibrational states in the excited electronic state.

-Figure \ref{fig:3}c illustrates multiple stabilization plateaus in the electronic excitation dynamics.
-To better understand the phenomenon of relaxation stabilization, we examine the dynamics of the induced molecular dipole, as shown in Figure \ref{fig:3}d.
-The dipole clearly exhibits several bursts following the initial pump excitation, with two prominent peaks indicated by vertical magenta dashed lines.
-Comparing these with the electronic excitation dynamics reveals that these bursts correspond to electronic excitations relaxing after a stabilization plateau.
-Relaxation stabilization occurs when the macroscopic polarization of the molecular ensemble detunes from resonance with the cavity mode, effectively reducing energy exchange and prolonging the excitation lifetime.
+Figs. \ref{fig:3}c and \ref{fig:3}d illustrate multiple stabilization plateaus in the electronic excitation dynamics and their correlation with the induced molecular dipole behavior.
+The dipole exhibits several bursts following the initial pump excitation, with two prominent peaks (marked by vertical magenta dashed lines) corresponding to electronic excitations relaxing after stabilization plateaus.
+This phenomenon occurs when the collective macroscopic molecular polarization experiences revivals, alternating between in-phase and out-of-phase states with the resonant cavity mode.
+When the molecular polarization is out of phase, it becomes detuned from the cavity mode resonance, reducing energy exchange and creating stabilization plateaus.
+Conversely, when in phase, rapid relaxation occurs through enhanced coupling to the electromagnetic mode.
+The duration of each plateau is defined by the pump frequency and the ro-vibrational states it excites.